Skip to main content

 ABSTRACT

 The Catena-X use case "Quality" provides the ability to detect quality issues the earliest possible to start root cause analyses and/or to enable an early warning feature for new quality topics.
-In subsequent steps, counter measures can also be defined earlier and monitored.
+In subsequent steps, countermeasures can also be defined earlier and monitored.
 In sum, this reduces the number of vehicles affected by quality issues and increases the availability of the vehicle and built-in components.
-Catena-X use case "Quality" is powered by Catena-X standard core components to share data from OEM and suppliers based on data sharing agreements and usage policies.
+In its Version 3 the use case was enhanced by additional standard data models for warranty and 8D information.
+The Catena-X use case "Quality" is powered by Catena-X standard core components to share data from vehicle manufacturer(OEM) and component suppliers based on data sharing agreements and usage policies.

 FOR WHOM IS THE STANDARD DESIGNED